Vukodlok/FreeCodeCamp-Projects/README.md

 - Credit Card Verification - Use Python to verify a credit card number by implementing the Luhn algorithm.
 This was part of FCC's Scientific Computing with Python course.
 - Expense Tracker - Use Python to create an expense tracker that stores costs and categroies.
 This was part of FCC's Scientific Computing with Python course to practice lambda functions.
 - Case Converter - Use Python list comprehension to create a program for converting pascal case to snake case.
 This was part of FCC's Scientific Computing with Python course.
+- Bisection Method Square Root - Use Python to create a square root approximation algorithm with the bisection method.
+This was part of FCC's Scientific Computing with python course.